 Please use this form to better understand all the ways in which you can enrich the Temple Sinai community with your gift.
-If you have any questions, please contact the temple office at (202) 363-6394 or email firstname.lastname@example.org. *
+If you have any questions, please contact the temple office at (202) 363-6394 or email Development Coordinator Noah Benjamin at firstname.lastname@example.org. *

-*Donations to some funds listed below can be made online via our Members Only section.
+*Donations to many funds can be made online via our Members Only section or by clicking the name of the fund below.
 Unless the fund is specifically established as an endowment, contributions to these funds are used to cover direct costs and related staff support for each function described below.

-Annual Campaign – Provides general operating support across all temple activities throughout the year.
+Annual Fund – Provides general operating support across all temple activities throughout the year.

 Art – Purchases and/or installs art works used to decorate, furnish, or exhibit at Temple Sinai, and to undertake art programming.